juice-shop/pwning-juice-shop/part2/security-misconfiguration.md

 console of the browser.
 You were supposed to have it open all the time anyway, remember?

-### Access a salesman's forgotten backup file

-A salesperson as accidentally uploaded a list of (by now outdated) coupon codes to the application.
-Downloading this file will not only solve the _Access a salesman's forgotten backup file_ challenge but might also prove useful in another challenge later on.

-#### Hints

-* Analyze and tamper with links in the application that deliver a file directly.
-* The file is not directly accessible because a security mechanism prevents access to it.
-* You need to trick the security mechanism into thinking that the file has a valid file type.

 ### Log in with the support team's original user credentials

 This is another _follow-the-breadcrumbs_ challenge of the tougher sort.